qmachine/qmachine/docs/source-code.rst

 ===========

-There are a number of repositories associated with QMachine, and they are all currently being transferred to the `QMachine organization`_ on GitHub.
+There are a number of repositories associated with QMachine, and they are all being transferred to the `QMachine organization`_ on GitHub.

 Main project
 ------------